-Students who wish to withdraw completely from the College should fill out a Complete Withdrawal Form available from the Records Office, then obtain the necessary signatures as indicated on the form.
+Students who wish to withdraw completely from all courses within the UH System should fill out a Complete Withdrawal Form available at their home institution's Records Office.
 The deadline dates for officially withdrawing are in the Academic Calendar.
 If a student stops attending class or never attends class, but does not officially withdraw by the deadline date, the instructor may assign an "F" grade.

-- 1. Semester-length classes officially dropped during the first three weeks of instruction each semester will not appear on the student's academic record.
+1. Semester-length classes officially dropped during the first three weeks of instruction each semester will not appear on the student's academic record.
 Semester-length classes officially dropped after the first three weeks will be assigned a "W" on the academic record.
-Students may drop classes and receive a "W" grade up to the deadline stated in the Academic Calendar. - 2.
-Classes that are not semester-length and are: - a.
+Students may drop classes and receive a "W" grade up to the deadline stated in the Academic Calendar.

+- 2. Classes that are not semester-length and are: - a.
 Dropped during the first 20% of calendar days within the published class dates will not appear on the transcript. - b.
 Dropped after the first 20% and up to the first 60% of the calendar days within the published class dates will be assigned a grade of "W" on the academic record.